DKFZ-ODCF/RNAseqWorkflow/README.md

 Other parameters were as default, or only pertinent for particular samples (e.g. list of FASTQ files or definitions of the RG line).

-> Note: Identifying the software versions from the logs is unfortunately yet somewhat complicated.
-If you used `module` to load a composite environment, please inspect your composite module with `module display $moduleName`.
-Otherwise, you may be lucky and your software contained version numbers in their names.
-As a last resort, you need to check all individual software tools manually.

 Duplicate marking of the resultant main alignment file was performed using sambamba (**version**, https://www.ncbi.nlm.nih.gov/pubmed/25697820) using 8 threads.

 The Chimeric file was sorted using samtools sort (**version**, https://www.ncbi.nlm.nih.gov/pubmed/19505943), and then duplicates were marked using sambamba.